italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - It MUST be a signed JWT.
 The private key corresponding to the public one in the ``cnf`` parameter inside the Wallet Instance Attestation MUST be used for signing the requet object.
       - TBD
     * - **client_assertion_type**
-      - It MUST be set to ``urn:ietf:params:oauth:client-assertion-type:jwtbearer``.
+      - It MUST be set to ``urn:ietf:params:oauth:client-assertion-type:jwt-bearer``.
       - TBD
     * - **client_assertion**
       - It MUST be the Wallet Instance Attestation signed JWT.